 Because of the potentially deadly complications of the eating disorders that can result from body dysmorphic disorder, if you believe that you or a loved one may be suffering from body dysmorphic disorder and/or an eating disorder, it is important to contact a therapist or an eating disorder specialist to begin a treatment program.

-McCallum Place Eating Disorder Centers are eating disorder treatment facilities that offers a variety of eating disorder treatment programs in St. Louis and Kansas City.
-Our treatment centers use a combination of treatment methods to address any body dysmorphic thoughts regarding size, shape, or weight, which may be contributing to the development and continuation of eating disorders.
+McCallum Place Eating Disorder Center is an eating disorder treatment facilities that offers a variety of eating disorder treatment programs in St. Louis.
+Our treatment center uses a combination of treatment methods to address any body dysmorphic thoughts regarding size, shape, or weight, which may be contributing to the development and continuation of eating disorders.
 Using therapy to address body dysmorphic disorder and any distorted thoughts and perceptions of a person’s body image can help eating disorder treatment programs to be more effective, especially for long-term recovery.
 An ultimate goal during treatment for body dysmorphic disorders as well as eating disorders is to help the individual develop a positive self-image and improved self-esteem.